Negronii/MyNotes/front-end/interview.md

 ### Understanding the Importance of OPTIONS Requests in Cross-Origin HTTP Communication

 1. **Same-Origin Policy**: A fundamental security concept in web development, the same-origin policy restricts how a document or script loaded from one origin can interact with resources from another origin.
 This policy is implemented by web browsers to prevent potentially malicious scripts on one website from obtaining access to sensitive data on another website.
+A same origin is defined by matching the protocol, domain, and port of the two resources.

 2. **Cross-Origin Resource Sharing (CORS)**: CORS is a mechanism that allows many resources (e.g., fonts, JavaScript, etc.) on a web page to be requested from another domain outside the domain from which the first resource was served.
 It's a way for servers to indicate any origins (domain, scheme, or port) other than its own from which a browser should permit loading of resources.